-One of the ways that you can save money on food is by working with others to reduce your food bill.
+One way you can save money on food is by working with others to reduce your food bill.
 You can set up a food exchange where you trade off nights to cook with friends.
-This gives you the chance to socialize, plus save money since it's cheaper to buy and cook one meal for a larger crowd each week than it is to cook several smaller meals for yourself.
+This scheduling gives you the chance to socialize, plus you'll save money since it's cheaper to buy and cook one meal for a larger crowd each week than to cook several smaller meals for yourself.

-Another option is to buy items in bulk through a local food co-op, farmers market, or big-box store.
-Worth noting: some farmers markets have a section where they sell in wholesale to restaurants, but you have to make larger minimum purchases.
-Additionally, co-ops often require a membership.
-But going in as a group on either of these can save you big.
+Another option is to buy items in bulk through a local food co-op, farmers' market, or big-box store.
+Worth noting: some farmer's markets have a section where they sell wholesale to restaurants, but you have to make larger minimum purchases.
+Additionally, co-ops often require membership.
+But going in as a group on either of these can save you money, as well.

 If you can stop eating out, you can slash your food bill significantly.
-In fact, a recent study found that millennials spend roughly 44% of their food budget eating out, a more than 10 percent increase from 2010.
+In fact, a 2015 study found that millennials spend roughly 45% of their food budget eating out, a more than 10% increase from 2010.

 So try cooking your dinners at home each night, at least during the week.
 If you're pressed for time in the evenings, try working slow cooker meals into your weekly dinner repertoire.

 Make-ahead freezer meals are another frugal option.
-(Bonus: there are many slow cooker or freezer meals that aren't unhealthy or starchy.)
+As a bonus, there are many slow cookers or freezer meals that aren't unhealthy or starchy.
 You can do your cooking for the week over the weekend or make double when you know the meal will freeze well.

 Menu planning is another key to help you cut your monthly food bill.
-It not only helps you create—and stick to – a set list when shopping, it can also cut back on the number of unnecessary trips to the grocery store.
-A weekly dinner menu lets you plan ahead, so you can have easy to prepare meals on your busiest days of the week.
+It helps you create—and stick to—an established list when shopping and can cut back on the number of unnecessary trips to the grocery store.
+A weekly dinner menu lets you plan so that you can have easy-to-prepare meals on your busiest days of the week.

-If you do not have time to plan a menu, there are several menu-planning services where you get a new menu each week.
+If you do not have time to plan a menu, there are several menu-planning services where you get weekly menus.
 Most services have several different options you can use.
-You can check out eMeals, The Fresh20, Saving Dinner, and the Six O’Clock Scramble.
+You can check out eMeals, The Fresh20, Saving Dinner, and The Scramble.

-If you have food you love to cook but just need help to assemble your grocery list and menu plan, you may want to look into Plan to Eat, which allows you to plan your menu with your own recipes, then puts together the grocery list for you.
+If you have food you love to cook but need help to assemble your grocery list and menu plan, you may want to look into Plan to Eat.
+This app allows you to plan your menu with your recipes, then puts together the grocery list for you.

 You can also use coupons to save money on your groceries.
 It helps to plan your menu around the sales offered by your store, especially when it comes to the more expensive ingredients of a meal, like meat.

 And don't be afraid to try store brands to see if they will work well for you.
-Some items the quality is not discernible, while others you may want to spend the extra money.
+With some items, the quality is not discernible.
+But, with others, you may want to spend the extra money.
 You can also consider using a warehouse club to save money by buying in bulk.